 Amul Sul (EnterpriseDB) has written a patch to allow hash partitioning.
 Initial discussion of this patch revealed that the PostgreSQL community would like to see a number of other things done first.
 For example, bound-based partition pruning should be committed first, because constraint exclusion won't work for hash partition constraints, and we want hash partitioning to have working partition pruning.
 Another problem is that the hash functions which PostgreSQL uses might not always be completely portable.
 Integers, for example, hash differently on big-endian and little-endian platforms, and strings might hash differently under different encodings.
 To help work around this problem, Rushabh Lathia (EnterpriseDB) has written a patch for pg_dump that makes it possible to dump all the partitions in such a way that the data will be reloaded into the root of the partitioning hierarchy.
 This will allow tuple-routing to restore that row into the partition to which it now belongs rather than the one to which it belonged before.
 This isn't only useful once we have hash partitioning: it could also happen with range partitioning on a text column if the collation definitions are different on the source and target systems.
 The problem will probably be more likely to arise with hash partitioning, though.

 There are a few other problems, too.
 Right now, the proposed patch for hash partitioning uses the same hash functions that we use for other purposes, such as hash indexes, hash joins, and hash aggregates.
 However, it would be better to use a different function, because otherwise a hash index built on a hash partition will have mostly-empty buckets; and similar problems can occur in other cases where hash functions are used.
 If we're installing new hash functions anyway, we might want to consider making them faster or more portable, or define operator families that are consistent across more types.
 Jeff Davis (whose corporate affiliation on PostgreSQL's contributors page appears to be out of date) was the first to point out these problems, and may do some work on them.
-I am thinking about them as well.
+I am thinking about them as well. [ This didn't get addressed for v11, but was judged to be non-critical. ]

 Another frequently-requested feature is default partitioning.
 Rahila Syed (EnterpriseDB) and Jeevan Ladhe (EnterpriseDB) have written a patch to implement default partitioning for list-partitioned tables, and Beena Emerson has written a patch which extends this to range-partitioned tables.
 A default partition accepts all rows that don't map to any other partition.
 Note that a range-partitioned table may have multiple ranges not covered by any other partition, and a default partition will accept rows that fall into any of those ranges; this feature couldn't exist in the form proposed here on databases that don't allow "gaps" in the key space not covered by any partition.

 Maksim Milyutin (Postgres Pro) has started to tackle the important problem of defining indexes on partitioned tables.
 In v10, while individual partitions can have indexes, there is no such thing as an index on the partitioned table itself.
 However, it would be convenient for users to be able to define an index on the partitioned table and have it cascade down to all the partitions, creating a matching index on each one.
-That way, new partitions would automatically end up with the correct indexes, and generally a lot of typing would be saved.
+That way, new partitions would automatically end up with the correct indexes, and generally a lot of typing would be saved. [ Álvaro Herrera took over this work and committed it. ]

 While foreign tables can be partitions in v10, they are currently subject to an unfortunate limitation: tuple inserts that route to a foreign table will fail, since this feature has not been implemented yet.
 Etsuro Fujita (NTT) is working to address this limitation by revising code originally written by Amit Langote.